hiimjustin000/MoreIcons/about.md

 ## Adding Icons
 To add a custom icon, you need an icon spritesheet (.plist) and an icon atlas (.png).
 Tools like [GDBrowser's Icon Kit](https://gdbrowser.com/iconkit) can be used to create these spritesheets and atlases, with the "Developer Mode" option enabled in the settings.

+With trails, you will only need the trail image (.png).
+It will be automatically resized to fit the game's resolution.

 The spritesheet should be in the format of a typical Geometry Dash icon spritesheet, with the primary sprite, secondary sprite, glow sprite, and an optional detail sprite.
 UFOs contain a fifth sprite for the dome.

 The atlas should be a single image containing all the sprites in the spritesheet.
 Tools like [Colon's Spritesheet Splitter](https://gdcolon.com/gdsplitter) can be used to split a spritesheet into individual sprites and combine them into an atlas.